ArtooTrills/Bounty-Artoo-Strategy/README.md

       * Amit Pithava
    * http://demo.demo.artoo.in/admin#/d3pgzadk/org/roles

-Stakeholders of our Product
+### Stakeholders of our Product

 * Borrower
   * Hetrogeneous customer segment with having absolutely no data (Credit Bureau history, Bank Statements, Collateral) to having some data and being tech savvy.
 They want to be treated with respect and have big aspirations for themselves.
 They want a quick and easy process with transparency of whether they are getting a loan at every stage or not.

+* User
-* User (Field Agent / Feet on street, Credit Approver)
+  * Field Agent / Feet on street
       * Simple 10-12th guy.
 Well trained in the process to giving out a loan.
       * Works 8 hours on the ground, roaming around in the field.
 Has high targets.
 His Branch Manager expects the world from him but doesn't give specific instructions on how to improve.
 He wants those incentives but seems to be doing only 50-60% a month
       * Excited to serve customers.
 See's the opportunity to help them out of poverty or be a part of their dreams.
+While most have a strong sense of purpose, a few our misguided and will switch immediately when the next opportunity comes their way.
       * Worried that he will be left behind in the new IT / Tech economy.
 Wants to prove to his family that he can do well.
+   * Branch Manager
+      * Some who has risen through the ranks definitely.
+      * Slightly poli
+  * Credit Approver
+      * Someone who has risen through the ranks from the field to the middle/back office
+      * Is hearing a lot of conversation around FinTechs and automation.
+Worried about his job security.
+Also, excited about how to level up
+      * Has a developed a strong sense of intuition / domain knowledge about how to assess.
+Is expecting more from technology.
+What can you tell me that I don't know already?

 * Lender (Bank or MFI)
   * Generally averse to this segment.
 Too expensive.
 Too high-touch.
 Too risky